temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 ### Verify TLS certification expiration date

-The first step in troubleshooting this error is to Verify the expiration date of the TLS certification.
+The first step in troubleshooting this error is to verify the expiration date of the TLS certification.

 **Existing certificate management infrastructure**

 If you are using an existing certificate management infrastructure, Verify the TLS expiration date.
-For example if you are using OpenSSL, run the following command:
+For example, if you are using OpenSSL, run the following command:

 ```command
 openssl s_client -connect <address_id>.tmprl.cloud:7233 -showcerts -cert ~/certs/path.pem -key .~/certs/path.key -tls1_2